lscheidler/go-nagios/README.md

-  // check percentage calculated from valueP and maxP against warningP and criticalP thresholds nagios.CheckPercentageThreshold("percentage.example", valueP, maxP, warningP, criticalP) }
+  // check percentage calculated from valueP and maxP against warningP and criticalP thresholds nagios.CheckPercentageThreshold("percentage.example", valueP, maxP, warningP, criticalP)

+  // add Ok
+  nagios.Ok("This is ok.")

+  // add Warning
+  nagios.Warning("This is a warning.")

+  // add Critical
+  nagios.Critical("This is a critical.")

+  // add Unknown
+  nagios.Unknown("This is an unknown.")
+}
 ```